paulobueno90/Disaster-Response/README.md

 - sqlite3
 - textaugment

-The code should run using Python versions 3.*.
-## Motivation:

-It was done a analysis, in order to answer 3 key questions bellow.

-- What are the neighborhoods with the best prices?

-- What type of property has the best prices ?

-- What to expect in terms of cleaning fee and how much it increases the price on average?

-- When are high seasons and low seasons ?

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.